hpi-schul-cloud/load-tests/README.md

-# HPI Schul-Cloud load tests
+# HPI SchulCloud load tests

-Running load tests for HPI Schul-Cloud application, which swarms the system witch multiple simultaneous users and simulates their behavior.
+To test the performance of the HPI-SchulCloud application, multiple useres will be simulated by the loadtest.
+It creates a provided number of users, which are different by their user-type (admin, techer, pupil), and swarms the system simultaneausly, simulating their behavior.
+Courses, BBB-rooms, tasks etc. will be created, edited and deleted to generate additional traffic, and is captured on the Locust web-interface for subsequent analysis.

 ## Requirements